wp-plugins/pierres-wordspew/readme.txt

 == Changelog ==

+= 4.5 =
+* Added the possibility to select precisely who will be able to **use** the shoutbox.
+Selected users will be able to see and participate to chat, other users will simply view the discussion.
+* **TO ALL** : Think to verify **who is able to post messages in the shoutbox**, because in the update process, only "Subscribers" will be able to do it.
+You'll, perhaps, have to change it ;).

 = 4.40 =
 * Added Portuguese and Polish translations.
 Thanks to [eLias](http://www.jokerpt.com/) for Portuguese and [Kamil](http://blumare.pl/) for Polish :).
 * You have now the possibility to empty the selected archive in the admin interface.